qTox/qTox/doc/user_manual_en.md

 Tox ID, but you have to tell new contacts your new Tox ID.
 Your Tox ID can be found in your [User Profile](#user-profile).

+#### BlackList

+BlackList is a feature of Tox that locally block group member's messages across all you joined groups who spam these groups.
+You need put member's public key one perline into the BlackList text edit.
+Since now qTox has no method to get group member's, for now you can't directly get the member's public key.
+I think this will some more work for easy use.

 ### Audio/Video
 #### Audio Settings